dart-lang/language/working/augmentations/feature-specification.md

   type. _For example `mixin M on I implements I;` is no longer an error_.

-An operand of an `extends`, `with`, `on`, or `implements` clause is a top-level construct in the type or list of types specified by the clause.
+An operand of an `extends`, `with`, `on`, or `implements` clause is a type that occurs in the clause which is not a subterm of another type.
-_In particular, these changes have no effect on situations like `class A extends B<I> implements C<I, I Function(String)>;` (which were not errors, anyway)._
+_In particular, these changes have no relevance to nested occurrences like `I` in `class A extends B<I> implements C<I, I Function(String)>;` (which were not errors, anyway)._

 The motivation for these changes is mainly that, in general, compile-time errors